Montebello Rock

-Montebello Rock, formerly known as Amnesia Rockfest and Montebello Rockfest, is an annual outdoor Rock festival that takes place each June in Montebello, Quebec, Canada.
-Founded in 2005 by then 17-year-old local resident Alex Martel, it became the largest rock music festival in Canada and one of the largest in North America.
+Montebello Rock, formerly known as Amnesia Rockfest and Montebello Rockfest, was an annual outdoor Rock festival that took place each June in Montebello, Quebec.
+Founded in 2005 by then-17-year-old local resident Alex Martel, it became the largest rock music festival in Canada and one of the largest in North America.

 With a local population of 978 residents, the small town of Montebello attracted over 200,000 festival-goers during its peak years.
-The event offers a diverse lineup with mainstream acts, as well as cult bands, reunions, rarities and emerging talent.
+The event offered a diverse lineup with mainstream acts, as well as cult bands, reunions, rarities and emerging talent.
 Aside from its lineup, the festival is known for its countryside setting, camping areas, carnival vibe and parties in the village throughout the weekend.
 Past headliners include Rammstein, System of a Down, Linkin Park, Blink-182, Mötley Crüe and Queens of the Stone Age.